dipunm/dipunm.github.io/_posts/2015-03-27-my-take-on-the-fixture-object-pattern-by-mark-seemann.md

     }
 }
 ```

-There is certainly less code, but did it achieve what it set out to?
+There are certainly less lines of code, but did it achieve what it set out to?
 1. The first thing we do is to create a basket.
 The basket should have a product sum of £130.00 and should include a coupon code applied with a value of 'OXAD'.
 2. We then add a valid coupon to our repository with the same coupon code as used before, and with a discount of 0.2 (20%).
 3. Finally, we get our SUT before running our test and asserting that our discount was applied.